 - While the oven is heating, start to prepare the pizza.
 Lightly knead the dough on a piece of parchment paper, then start pressing out into a circle with your hands (you can use a pie pan roller to help).
 The size of the pizza will depend on how thick you like the pizza crust.
 I generally press it out to about ¼-inch thick and 10- to 12-inches in diameter.

 - Top the pizza with your favorite toppings.
 For a finished edge, fold the crust over about 1-inch and crimp it down.

 - Using a pizza peel, carefully transfer the pizza on the parchment paper to the hot baking stone.

 - Bake the pizza for 10 to 12 minutes or until the crust is light golden brown and the toppings are heated through.

 - Remove the pizza from the oven and transfer to a cutting board.
-Allow to cool for a couple of minutes, then use a pizza cutter to slice into eight slices.
+Allow to cool for a couple of minutes, then use a pizza cutter to slice into six or eight slices.
 Serve immediately and enjoy!

 - Make-ahead instructions: You can refrigerate the dough after the first rise overnight (up to 3 days) to develop more flavor.
 When you’re ready to proceed, allow the dough to come to room temperature for an hour or two continuing on.
 For longer term storage, you can freeze the pizza dough after the first rise, sealed in an airtight bag, for up to 3 months.